Willamette Zone

 HILLS CREEK RESERVOIR: Trout, crappie, bass

-Was last stocked the week of April 27th with 3,750 hatchery rainbow trout.
+Was last stocked in April with 3,750 hatchery rainbow trout.

 Don't forget that you can keep hatchery Chinook in the reservoir as mentioned below.
 Hills Creek Reservoir is located about four miles southeast of Oakridge and is open to year-round fishing.
 In addition to catchable-size trout, the reservoir is stocked with 60,000 adipose fin-clipped rainbow trout fingerlings annually and 100,000 adipose fin-clipped spring Chinook salmon fingerlings (when available) to provide a harvest fishery the following year.
 This makes a great early-spring fishery on large fish.